-Grade 8 to 12 learners have access to a personalised learning experience in certain subjects via our Guided Learning platform.
+Grade 8 to 12 learners have access to a personalised learning experience in certain subjects via our Optimi Learning Platform.
 It includes an online study plan/calendar, unique content compiled by our education specialists and tips for examination preparation.
 Learners can practise their skills online and watch educational videos.
 We host regular webinars to keep parents and tutors informed and up to date with important information, and the Impaq Online School is making digital learning even more accessible for Grade 7 – 11 learners.
 Want to take schooling to the next level?
 Find out more.

 How does Impaq enable me to homeschool or home educate my child?

 Impaq’s packages include lesson material (hard copy and e-books); downloadable assessments and support services; facilitator’s guides (hard copy and e-books) that allow you, as the parent, to educate your child; support and practice; as well as an online administration platform that allows you to capture marks, generate reports and monitor your child’s progress.